SmartBear/zephyr-scale-pytest-example/README.md

 ## Executing tests and uploading results to Zephyr Scale

-In order to instruct PyTest to generate the JUnit XML results file, all that is required is to execute the tests with `--junitxml` parameter followed by the xml file name.
+In order to instruct pytest to generate the JUnit XML results file, all that is required is to execute the tests with `--junitxml` parameter followed by the xml file name.
 Here is an example:

 ```
 pytest --junitxml=output/junitxml_report.xml
 ```

-The command line above will execute the PyTest tests and generate the JUnit XML results file `output/junitxml_report.xml`.
+The command line above will execute the pytest tests and generate the JUnit XML results file `output/junitxml_report.xml`.
 Then, this file containing the test results can be uploaded to Zephyr Scale using the following API endpoint: [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions).

 The abovementioned API accepts either a single XML file as well as a .zip file containing multiple XML files.
 The POST request will create a new test cycle in Zephyr Scale containing the results and will respond with the key of the created test cycle.